junxit/us-congress-bills-116/bill.md

 - **(3)** Long-term research and development is necessary to create breakthroughs in engineering biology.
 Such research and development requires government investment as many of the benefits are too distant or uncertain for industry to support alone.
 - **(4)** Research is necessary to inform evidence-based governance of engineering biology and to support the growth of the engineering biology industry.
 - **(5)** The Federal Government can play an important role by facilitating the development of tools and technologies to further advance engineering biology, including user facilities, by facilitating public-private partnerships, by supporting risk research, and by facilitating the commercial application in the United States of research funded by the Federal Government.
-- **(6)** The United States led the development of the science and engineering techniques that created the field of engineering biology, but due to increasing international competition, the United States is at risk of losing its competitive advantage if it does not invest the necessary resources and have a national strategy.
+- **(5)** The United States led the development of the science and engineering techniques that created the field of engineering biology, but due to increasing international competition, the United States is at risk of losing its competitive advantage if does not invest the necessary resources and have a national strategy.
-- **(7)** A National Engineering Biology Initiative can serve to establish new research directions and technology goals, improve interagency coordination and planning processes, drive technology transfer to the private sector, and help ensure optimal returns on the Federal investment.
+- **(6)** A National Engineering Biology Initiative can serve to establish new research directions and technology goals, improve interagency coordination and planning processes, drive technology transfer to the private sector, and help ensure optimal returns on the Federal investment.

 ## § 3.
 Definitions

 In this Act:

 - **(1)** *Biomanufacturing* The term “biomanufacturing” means the utilization of biological systems to develop new and advance existing products, tools, and processes at commercial scale.
-- **(2)** *Engineering biology* The term “engineering biology” means the application of engineering design principles and practices to biological systems, including molecular and cellular systems, to advance fundamental understanding of complex natural systems and to enable novel functions and capabilities.
+- **(2)** *Engineering biology* The term “engineering biology” means the application of engineering design principles and practices to biological systems, including molecular and cellular systems, to advance fundamental understanding of complex natural systems and to enable novel or optimize functions and capabilities.
 - **(3)** *Initiative* The term “Initiative” means the National Engineering Biology Research and Development Initiative established under section 4.
 - **(4)** *Omics* The term “omics” refers to the collective technologies used to explore the roles, relationships, and actions of the various types of molecules that make up the cells of an organism.